phoenix125/7dtdServerUpdateUtility/readme.txt

 - Works with both STABLE and EXPERIMENTAL versions.
 - Optionally automatically add version (ex: Alpha 17 (b240)) to server name with each update, so that users can quickly identify that you are running the latest version.
 - Optionally automatically rename GameName to current version (ex: Alpha 17 b240) with each update, therefore saving old world while creating new world (aka: SERVER WIPE).
-- KeepServerAlive: Detects server crashes (checks for 7DaysToDieServer.EXE and telnet reponse checks) and will restart the server.
+- KeepServerAlive: Detects server crashes (checks for 7DaysToDieServer.EXE and telnet reponse) and will restart the server.
 - User-defined scheduled reboots.
 - Remote restart (via web browser).
 - Run multiple instances of 7dtdServerUpdateUtility to manage multiple servers.